dylnmccfry/cisco/run_command/README.md

 # cisco_run_command.py

 This script will prompt you to enter a command you want to run against a list of hosts.
-By providing a list of IP addresses it will execute that command and send the output to a file named <IP ADDRESS>.txt
+By providing a list of IP addresses it will execute that command and send the output to a text file for each host, the filename is the IP address.

 ## Usage